 The government recognise that getting into good routines from a young age is important as these often continue into adult life.

-All children are offered a piece of fruit or vegetable each day and many are eligible for free milk up to the term they turn 5.
+All children are offered a piece of fruit or vegetable each day and many are eligible for free milk up to turning 5.
 Fresh drinking water is available to children throughout the day.